dbuchwald/6502/Software/README.md

 - `terminal` - connect to the 6502 computer using serial port, please note - currently uses my own device ID as visible under MacOS and most likely needs to be adapted to your build/OS,
 - `emu` - run the generated binary in system emulator.
 Again: suitable for simple programs, more complex ones are not yet supported.
 So far I needed it only for simple debugging and that's why it is so limited.

-Beside the targets, there are three very important build flags:
+Beside the targets, there are three very important build flags (defined in `Software/build.mk`):

-- `ADDRESS_MODE` - with acceptable values `basic` and `ext` (the latter being default if omitted) that drives target addressing model.
-To build for Ben Eater's machine, use `basic` mode; for my build, use `ext` mode.
+- `ADDRESS_MODE` - with acceptable values `basic`, `ext` and `v2` that drives target addressing model.
+To build for Ben Eater's machine, use `basic` mode; for my build revision v1, use `ext` mode. `v2` is for the second DB6502 revision.
 If you want to support your own model, create additional configuration file, as explained in common sources section below,
+- `SERIAL_INTERFACE` - with acceptable values `r6551`, `wdc65c51`, `sc26c92` enables selection of type of controller used for serial communication. `r6551` represents Rockwell R6551 chips (the ones without the infamous "wdc bug"); `wdc65c51` represents WDC 65C51 chips that do suffer from TX status bug (otherwise known as "wdc bug") and `sc26c92` represents SC26C92 DUART controller.
+For the ACIA chip - if you are not sure if your chip is affected, try using `r6551`, but if it fails, select `wdc65c51` instead.
+- `TIMING_INTERFACE` - represents interface used to calculate delays.
+There are two options now: `cpu` and `sc26c92`.
+First one represents delay calculation based on CPU cycles (and requires compile-time selection of clock speed, explained below), and the second uses SC26C92 built-in timer to accurately measure time, so it is CPU clock-independent,
-- `CLOCK_MODE` - used to control internal delay routines to work with different clock setups.
+- `CLOCK_MODE` - used to control internal CPU delay routines to work with different clock setups, and is not needed for `sc29c92` timing interface.
 The following modes are supported:
   - `slow` - to be used with external clock module, all delays are basically disabled,
   - `250k` - to be used with Arduino Mega Debugger (my own variant running at approx. 275kHz),
   - `1m` - to be used with 1MHz oscillator,